 Some conventions that are used in the CIS RAM Workbook serve as guidelines to provide you with the simplest possible risk assessment experience.
-Beginners are encouraged to limit their input to the unlocked cells.
+Beginning users are encouraged to limit their input to the unlocked cells.
 However, the Workbook can be unlocked by selecting "Unprotect Sheet" under the "Review" menu.

 Format Purpose Examples Locked text cells Fixed text that anchors the risk assessment to good practices.
 CIS Controls and Safeguards.
-Definitions (such as Impact Score definitions and the "Inherent Risk Criteria" cell).
+Definitions (such as "Impact Score" definitions and the "Expectancy Score" definitions).
 Locked calculated fields These cells automatically calculate Impact and Expectancy values based on previous information you provided (Impact Scores) or by comparing your Safeguard Maturity Score to the commonality of attacks against the Asset Class (Expectancy Scores).
 Impact and Expectancy Scores.
-Purple headers To indicate required cells that you will use to enter information.
+Dark-purple headers To indicate required cells that you will use to enter information.
 Impact definitions, Safeguard Maturity Score, Risk Treatment Option, Risk Treatment Maturity Score.
+Dark-green headers To recognize Attack Types that are provided by the CDM v2.0.
+Malware, Ransomware, Web Application Hacking, Insider and Privilege Misuse, Targeted Intrusions.
 Light-purple headers To indicate optional cells where you may choose to enter information.
 Our Planned Implementation, Risk Treatment Safeguard Cost, Implementation Quarter, Implementation Year.